raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/parsing-refactor-plan.md

 Centralize state transitions for ReparseMeta and ReparseFileMeta

 ### Description
-Move all logic that mutates `ReparseMeta` and `ReparseFileMeta` into one cohesive place (inside `ParsingService` or dedicated helpers) so their lifecycle is explicit, testable, and easier to reason about.
+Move all logic that mutates `ReparseMeta` and `ReparseFileMeta` into one cohesive place (inside `ReparseService` or dedicated helpers it owns) so their lifecycle is explicit, testable, and easier to reason about.

 ### Scope